 A taxi from the city center to the airport costs around 35 euro.
-I would suggest avoiding the local taxi companies and getting a Cabify cab.
+I would suggest avoiding the local taxi companies and getting a Cabify cab instead.
 You’ll get better service for the same price or less.

 If you want to travel to the airport in your own car, this is another convenient option, since there are numerous parking options.